Frequently Asked Questions

 We know this work is hard.
 Turning away from neural networks means tackling serious technical challenges and we can’t do it alone.
 We need all hands on deck — scientists, engineers, artists, educators, and community voices — to make this happen!

 It is worth the fight to protect the environment, advance public welfare, and defend human creativity.
-Research is about trying, learning, and adapting and failure is an essential part of the process.
+Research is about trying, learning, and adapting.
+Failure is an essential part of the process.
 Every “no,” roadblock, and dead end teaches us something we couldn’t have learned otherwise.

 We will lose sometimes, and that’s okay.
 Those losses are what lead us to the wins that matter, creating real lasting change for the greatest number of people.
 We invite you to join us in learning from our losses and celebrating our wins.